ashang-org/puddle/README.md

 $ make && make install
 ```

+To get Rust, you can either use one of the [nightly builds](https://github.com/mozilla/rust/wiki/Doc-packages,-editors,-and-other-tools) for Linux or compile it from source.

-To get edge Rust going, grab it from git:
+To compile Rust, grab it from git:

 ```bash
 $ git clone https://github.com/mozilla/rust